Non-governmental organization: Funding

 NGOs are usually funded by donations, but some avoid formal funding and are run by volunteers.
-NGOs may have charitable status, or may be tax-exempt in recognition of their social purposes.
-Others may be fronts for political, religious, or other interests.
+NGOs may have charitable status, or may be tax-exempt in recognition of their social, political, religious, or other purposes.
 Since the end of World War II, NGOs have had an increased role in international development, particularly in the fields of humanitarian assistance and poverty alleviation.

-Funding sources include membership dues, the sale of goods and services, grants from international institutions or national governments, CSR Funds and private donations.
+Funding sources include membership dues, the sale of goods and services, grants from international institutions or national governments, corporate social responsibility (CSR) funds and private donations.
 Although the term "non-governmental organization" implies independence from governments, many NGOs depend on government funding; one-fourth of Oxfam's US$162 million 1998 income was donated by the British government and the EU, and World Vision United States collected $55 million worth of goods in 1998 from the American government.
 Several EU grants provide funds accessible to NGOs.

 Government funding of NGOs is controversial, since "the whole point of humanitarian intervention was precise that NGOs and civil society had both a right and an obligation to respond with acts of aid and solidarity to people in need or being subjected to repression or want by the forces that controlled them, whatever the governments concerned might think about the matter."
 Some NGOs, such as Greenpeace, do not accept funding from governments or intergovernmental organizations.
 The 1999 budget of the American Association of Retired Persons (AARP) was over $540 million.

+In America, government funding of NGOs relating to immigration is common, and is one of the stated methods the Office of Refugee Resettlement uses to help integrate immigrants to America.
+Government funding sometimes accounts for the vast majority of overall funding for these NGOs, for example Global Refuge received 180 million dollars of its 207 million dollar budget from federal funding.
+In recent years, government contracts to non-profits have exploded both in number and size.
+The Budget for the Office of Refugee Resettlement has increased from 1.8 billion in 2018 to 6.3 billion in 2022.
+Critics point to the million-dollar salaries of CEOS and the use of funds for "music therapy" and "pet therapy" as a worrying sign that the money might not be appropriated to help the migrant crisis, but rather as a political move to keep wealthy backers loyal.